bluewingtitan/fastcloud/README.md

 After setup, open (your ip/url):33658 in your browser.
 Choose a File to upload and type in the password (default is "fastcloud is cool" without "") and click "Upload!".
 You will be granted with a link to share.
 Everyone with this link will be able to directly download the file by just visiting it.
-If you haven't setup port forwarding to port 80, you may need to add the port into the url, wasn't able to make this part work.
+If you are just running it as a local server w/o any nginx or apache2 or ... in front, you'll need to add the port to the url/ip of the download link.

 Features: